Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Send and receive data using an SPI channel.

-A single SPI transaction will send data while simultaneously receiving data from the slave. ‘data’ is the data to send and the function will return the data received during the transaction. ‘data’ can be an integer or a floating point variable or a constant.
+A single SPI transaction will send data while simultaneously receiving data from the slave. ´data´ is the data to send and the function will return the data received during the transaction. ´data´ can be an integer or a floating point variable or a constant.